Quansight/ragna/docs/references/config.md

 #### `origins`

 [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) origins that are allowed to connect to the REST API.
-The URL of the web UI is required for it function.
+The URL of the web UI is required for it to function.

 #### `database_url`